Electric Picnic: The five types of people you will meet at EP this weekend

 It is fair to say that the buzz for Electric Picnic is well and truly here.

-Every nook and cranny of the festival is all over the media and if you are not going to are sure to be experiencing extreme cases of FOMO at the moment.
+Every nook and cranny of the festival is all over the media and if you are not going you are sure to be experiencing extreme cases of FOMO at the moment.

 Excited festival goers are counting down the days, hours and minutes to Friday when they can let loose in a field in Stradbally.